Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

 The Crib is an ergonomic and organized location specifically designed to assemble your modular structures.

 Use it to show your team just what Lean Manufacturing standards are all about.
 In a best-case scenario, each of your facility’s departments should be organized in such a way that they are just as Lean as your Crib.

-Each Crib comes with pre-cut parts, a detailed, step-by-step assembly plan, and 2 parts posters.
-The assembly instructions have been simplified to make the learning process easier, regardless of your skill level.
+Each Crib comes with pre-cut parts, a detailed, step-by-step assembly plan, and two parts posters.
+The assembly instructions have been simplified to make the learning process more comfortable, regardless of your skill level.

 It took us a while to begin assembling our Crib, but it turned out to be a training session in itself.
 When we got down to it, we discovered the modular system’s enormous potential.
 We also realized just how practical some parts were and put them in our structures.
 We should have taken it out of the box much sooner!

 Jamie & Jamie – Maintenance workers at Robinson Innocations

 How modular carts help this logistics company improve its efficiency